-Blood tests: During one of your initial examinations, your doctor or midwife will identify your blood type and Rh (rhesus) factor, screen for anemia, check for immunity to rubella (German measles), and test for hepatitis B, syphilis, and HIV and other sexually transmitted diseases.
+Blood tests.
+During one of your first visits, your doctor or midwife will identify your blood type and Rh (rhesus) factor, screen for anemia, check for immunity to rubella (German measles), and test for hepatitis B, syphilis, and HIV and other STDs.

-Urine tests: You will also be asked early on for a urine sample so that your doctor or midwife can look for signs of kidney infection and, if necessary, to confirm your pregnancy by measuring the hCG level.
+Urine tests.
+You will also be asked early on for a urine sample so that your doctor or midwife can look for signs of kidney infection and, if necessary, can confirm your pregnancy by measuring the hCG level.
 (A blood hCG test to confirm pregnancy may be used instead.)
-Urine samples will then be collected regularly to detect glucose (a sign of diabetes) and albumin (a protein that may indicate preeclampsia, pregnancy-induced high blood pressure).
+Urine samples will be collected regularly to spot glucose (a sign of diabetes) and protein, which could show preeclampsia, a pregnancy-induced disease marked by high blood pressure.

-Chorionic villus sampling (CVS): If you're 35 or older or have a family history of certain diseases, you will be offered this optional, invasive test usually between 10 and 12 weeks of pregnancy.
+Chorionic villus sampling (CVS).
+If you're 35 or older, have a family history of certain diseases, or have had a positive result on noninvasive genetic tests, you will be offered this invasive test, usually between 10 and 12 weeks of pregnancy.
 CVS can detect many genetic defects, such as Down syndrome, sickle cell anemia, cystic fibrosis, hemophilia, and muscular dystrophy.
-The procedure involves either threading a tiny catheter through your cervix or inserting a needle into your abdomen to obtain a tissue sample from the placenta.
+The procedure involves threading a tiny catheter through your cervix or inserting a needle into your abdomen to get a tissue sample from the placenta.
 The procedure carries a 1% risk of inducing miscarriage and is about 98% accurate in ruling out certain chromosomal birth defects.
 But, in contrast to amniocentesis, it does not help in detecting neural tube disorders, such as spina bifida and anencephaly, or abdominal wall defects.